programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium creates interactive maps.
 Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most intersted.
 The image above

-Before we talk about why this map is so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choroplet method.
+Before we talk about why this map is so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choropleth method.
 I've added line numbers to help with the explanation.

 Here's the code:
 ```python